 It’s not easy to replicate an excellent restaurant experience at home.
-You can dim the lights, dust off an old tablecloth and dig out a couple of matching wine glasses, but there are some things the professionals do more effectively than we ever can (a word to the wise: enlisting family members as waitstaff, however comical that may seem initially, is a dangerous game).
-And being looked after by a good sommelier is one of those things.
+You can dim the lights, dust off a tablecloth and dig out a couple of matching wine glasses, but there are some things the professionals do more effectively than we ever can.
+And finding a great wine to match to your meal is one of those things.

 A good somm makes you feel at ease, even if your pronunciation of “Montepulciano” comes out sounding more like your mate “Monte’s chinos” than an Italian grape.
 A good somm isn’t trying to upsell you.
 They’re there to help you have the best possible time, drinking the best possible drop for your buck, that works with whatever it is you’re eating.

 With the help of local Dan Murphy’s wine merchants, we can enhance our takeaway experiences with a good beverage buddying up.